 Tulsa Students: All courses and the Legal Internship will satisfy the Tulsa Transnational Graduation Requirement.

 Professor Seamus Clarke (2 credits)

-This course will cover the core elements of Intellectual Property law--Copyright Law, Trademark Law and Patent Law--from a comparative perspective, examining how these rights are protected in the global, US, and European legal environments.
-Particular emphasis will be placed on the instructor's area of expertise, e-commerce law, and on how these traditional concepts must cope with new innovation, creation, and branding.
+This course will examine the core elements of Intellectual Property Law -- Copyright Law, Trademark Law, and Patent Law -- from a comparative perspective, focusing on how these rights are protected in the global, US, and European legal environments.
+The course commences with an examination of the essential principles of international IP law, such as extraterritoriality, conflict of laws, and conflict of forum; reviews the key international treaties that establish principles member nations are expected to respect as part of their domestic intellectual property law; and then explores a number of topics on a comparative basis, such as originality in copyright law, the right to remuneration for online publications, patentability in biotechnology, and cybersquatting.
+Particular emphasis will be placed on the instructor's area of expertise, e-commerce law, and how traditional IP concepts must cope with new innovation, creation, and branding.

 Introduction to European Union Law I and II (2 credits)

 This is a two-credit offering.
 Both segments will be assessed by one exam, divided into two parts, which will be administered at the end of the four-week period.
 The offering will be team taught, and students will receive separate grades for EU I and EU II, assigned by each professor based on the portion of the exam reflecting the material covered in his or her segment.
 Therefore, students choosing to enroll in EU Law must enroll in both EU Law I and EU Law II.

 Introduction to European Law Part I

 (1 credit; first two weeks of the program)